wiertz/tscribe/README.md

 # tscribe
-Tool to facilitate transcription of interview audio files
+Tool to facilitate transcription of qualitative interviews